previtus/ShootManyPunks/README.md

 ShootManyPunks
 ==============

-Punks and the shooting thereof.
+All about punks and shooting thereof.